weisiong24/tp/docs/UserGuide.md

     1. add /CS2113 Lec /fri /1600-1800 /lt23: Adds an event named CS2113 Lecture for current logged in the student (John Snow) to Time Table
     1. edit /mon /3 /1300-1400 : Edits an event named CS2113 on Fri for current logged in student (John Snow) in the TimeTable
     1. list /all: list of all the classes that John Snow has in a new line, enumerated.
+    1. find CS2113: finds all the classes that John Snow has containing "CS2113"
     1. delete 2 : Deletes the 2nd class shown in the current list.
     1. clear /day: Deletes all classes in the current list for John Snow